 On November 5, Güngör and eight others were arrested on charges of “conducting activities on behalf of a terrorist organization while not being a member” by a ruling of the Istanbul 9th Criminal Judgeship of Peace.

-An indictment that came much later accused Güngör of “helping a terrorist organization while not being a member” and “abuse of trust,” demanding between 9.5 to 29 years for him.
+An indictment that came much later accused Güngör of “aiding a terrorist organization while not being a member” and “abuse of trust,” demanding between 9.5 to 29 years for him.

 The prosecution states that Güngör acted together with those who were elected to the board of Cumhuriyet in 2013 to make a “radical change in the newspaper’s editorial policy.”
 The prosecution says board members are legally liable for the newspaper’s editorial policy.